Azure SQL Database Destination Setup Guidelink

 Connect using an SSH tunnel

-If you connect using an SSH tunnel, Fivetran connects to a separate server in your network that provides an SSH tunnel to your Azure SQL Database destination.
+If you connect using an SSH tunnel, Fivetran connects to a separate server in your network that provides an SSH tunnel to your Azure SQL Database.
 You must then configure your tunnel server's security group to allow Fivetran access and configure the instance's security to allow access from the tunnel.

 In the destination setup form, select the Connect via an SSH tunnel option.